Practical Ways to Handle Customer Complaints in a Restaurant

 One of the most important parts of giving great customer service is knowing how to deal effectively with customer complaints.
 Things are bound to go wrong once in a while no matter how hard you try.
 Food gets burned, orders get forgotten in the middle of a dinner rush, or new servers simply forget all their training.

-No matter the reason for the complaint, the important thing is to try your best to please the customer.
-Send her home knowing that, yes, there was a problem, but it is not typical of your establishment.
+No matter the reason for the complaint, send your customer home knowing that, yes, there was a problem, but it is not typical of your establishment.
 Let her know that you, the owner, value her comments and her business.

 Listen to what your customer has to say.
 You have to listen, with your full attention, even—and especially—if you can’t fix the problem.